michaelmov/michaelmov.github.io/_projects/03-alpha-universe.md

 ![Sony Alpha Universe](assets/../../assets/images/sony-au.jpg "Sony Alpha Universe")

 ##### My Role
-As a UI Engineer lead on this project collaborated with a team of 2 UI designers and 2 UI engineers to build out a design system and a component library- which we later used to build out the individual pages of the newly redesigned alphauniverse.com.
-Additionally, I was in charge of implementing a key user profile feature that allows visitors to authenticate into the site.
+As a UI Engineer lead on this project I worked with a team of 2 UI designers and 2 UI engineers to implement a design system and a component library- which we later used to build out the individual pages of the newly redesigned alphauniverse.com.
+Additionally, I was in charge of implementing a key user profile/registration feature that allows visitors to authenticate into the site.

 ![Sony Alpha Universe](assets/../../assets/images/sony-au-2.jpg "Sony Alpha Universe")
 ![Sony Alpha Universe](assets/../../assets/images/sony-au-3.jpg "Sony Alpha Universe")